Mobolaji-Salawu/Dynamic-Pricing-with-Machine-Learning/README.md

 * Explains how pricing systems work (from data ingestion to real-time updates)
 * Offers examples of strategic use cases
 * Provides an implementation roadmap for executives

-📊 **Infographic**
-A clear visual overview designed for presentations and stakeholder discussions.

 ---